 Securely attached individuals are better at direct communication and therefore better at communicating with dismissive-avoidants.
 Both attachment styles score very low to none on attachment anxiety and when they communicate neither is afraid of losing the other.
 Both attachment styles also score high on a positive view of themselves and in self-confidence which helps in being able to communicate directly and assertively.

 Direct communication is harder for someone with attachment anxiety and fearful-avoidants because of high anxiety and fear.
 This is why it’s very important to work on becoming securely attached.

 But of course in the meantime you want you ex back, so what do you do?

 If your ex is sometimes a fearful avoidant and sometimes a dismissive-avoidant, I suggest you go with the “Is there something I should be concerned/worried about?” approach.

 Another approach that seems to work very well with dismissive-avoidants is using humour and jokes to broach difficult topics.
 But this has to be approached carefully if your ex is in a defensive mode or has been pulling away for a while.
 It also depends on your ex’s personality and if jokes, teasing and sarcasm is something the two of you shared when you were together.

 The third option is to directly state your needs and let the chips fall where they may.
-I know this is scary for an anxious attacher because of the fear of losing your ex, but the reality is, you will still lose your ex because unmet needs have a way of making themselves heard whether or not you are aware that you are communicating your unexpressed needs.
+I know this is scary for someone with attachment anxiety because of the fear of losing your ex, but the reality is, you will still lose your ex because unmet needs have a way of making themselves heard whether or not you are aware that you are communicating your unexpressed needs.